vanheeringen-lab/gimmemotifs/README.md

 `$ conda install gimmemotifs`

 However, due to an issue with the bioconda build system, I can't release the current stable version on bioconda.
-Until that is fixes, you can install it as
+Until that is fixed, you can install it as
 follows:

 ```